The Cartoon History of the Universe: Publication history

-San Francisco-based underground comix publisher Rip Off Press began publishing The Cartoon History of the Universe in 1978, with the first six issues being published by 1981.
+San Francisco-based underground comix publisher Rip Off Press began publishing The Cartoon History of the Universe in 1978, with five volumes being published by 1980.

 Rip Off Press published 9 issues from 1978 to 1992; the first collected edition was published by Doubleday in 1990.

 While seeking a book publisher, Gonick received early support from Jacqueline Kennedy Onassis, who worked as an editor at Doubleday and championed The Cartoon History of the Universes publication by the company.